-Your grade will be based on a 120-minute comprehensive final exam (40%, May 23rd, 5-7pm), six weekly assignments (worth 6% of each), and class participation (24%).
+Your grade will be based on a 120-minute comprehensive final exam (40%, May 29th, 5-7pm), six weekly assignments (worth 6% of each), and class participation (24%).
 The final class percentages will translate into final course letter grades in accordance with the Harris School curve (A, A-, B+, B, B-).
-I may assign grades lower than B- to any student who performs particularly poorly in the class.
+Grades in the course will be distributed as follows.
+I may assign grades lower than B- to any student who performs particularly poorly in the class or does not attend the lectures.